Welcome Pippa Armes to New Kind

 Gyrotonic is a fitness / wellness system, similar to Pilates or yoga.
 It is very movement-oriented and is great for building strength and flexibility simultaneously.
 Coming from a dance background, Gyrotonic lends itself perfectly to my love of movement.
-It’s a very three-dimensional modality, and is fun to watch as well; it almost looks like you’re dancing with the equipment when you’re in a good flow.
-I am a Gyrotonic instructor at Evolve Movement here in Raleigh and enjoy it immensely.
-It is extremely fulfilling to see my clients improve and to help them reach their goals.
+It’s a very three-dimensional modality, and is fun to watch as well.
+It almost looks like you’re dancing with the equipment when you’re in a good flow.
+I’m a Gyrotonic instructor at Evolve Movement here in Raleigh and enjoy it immensely.
+It’s extremely fulfilling to see my clients improve and to help them reach their goals.

 Dance is an important part of your life.
 Why?

 When I was living in India, I had lots of exposure to Indian dance and music, so I definitely think I have to credit this early exposure to the arts for helping to fuel my passion.
-For some reason, even though I had never actually seen it before, I simply decided that I wanted to be a ballet dancer.
+For some reason (and even though I had never actually seen it before) I simply decided that I wanted to be a ballet dancer.
 I was innately drawn to movement.
-I also think that using the body as a way to tell stories is incredibly fascinating and powerful, and beautifully unique from person to person.
+I also think that using the body as a way to tell stories is incredibly powerful, and beautifully unique from person to person.
 It’s an endless outlet for expression.

 Do you consider yourself to be a “creative” person?